Young people share how nicotine use affected their stress

 It’s a temporary fix that gives you farrrr more stress in the long run – Jeff, 18-24, This is Quitting user

 According to an August 2021 Truth Initiative survey, 90% of young people who quit vaping felt less stressed, anxious, or depressed than when they were vaping.
-Breath of Stress Air connects young people with resources including This is Quitting, the first of its-kind free and anonymous quit vaping program from truth that is helping more than 425,000 young people seeking to break free from e-cigarette use.
+For real life stories from people who have quit vaping, check out truth's "Quitters" video series.

 “Once you break that cycle, it feels so amazing.” – Alex, from “Quitters”

 “The best thing about quitting vaping nicotine is that I feel like myself again.” – Parker, from “Quitters”

 A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
 Young people using This is Quitting have discovered healthier ways to deal with their stress.

 Remember that stress can be dealt with in other ways!
 Try meditating or even writing down what the problem is and then figure out solutions. – Dalton, 18-24, This is Quitting user